zsirossm/Privacy/README.md

 Your information, including Personal Data, may be transferred to - and maintained on - computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
 If you are located outside Canada and choose to provide information to us, please note that we transfer the data, including Personal Data, to Canada and process it there.
 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.
-TradesmanIQ will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+TradesmanIQ and 4TRailZ will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
 Disclosure Of Data
 Legal Requirements
-TradesmanIQ may disclose your Personal Data in the good faith belief that such action is necessary to:
+TradesmanIQ and 4TRailZ may disclose your Personal Data in the good faith belief that such action is necessary to:
     • To comply with a legal obligation
     • To protect and defend the rights or property of TradesmanIQ
     • To prevent or investigate possible wrongdoing in connection with the Service